HydroModPy/HydroModPy/docs/source/user_guide/cli-reference.rst

        already exist and match its recorded hash.
    * - ``--no-display``
      - Persist results without rendering configured display figures.
+   * - ``--no-parallel``
+     - Force sequential execution of cohort runs.
+Parallel cohort execution is enabled by default when the workflow declares multiple independent runs.
+       Use this flag for debugging, deterministic step ordering, single-CPU environments, or when parallel I/O contention is observed.
    * - ``--overlay <path.toml>``
      - Merge an extra TOML payload after the ``base_config`` chain.
 The flag can be repeated; later overlays win.